stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 | kill | stop a process |
 | jobs | list the processes that are running |

 ### Tips to get you started
 - read the text!
-They contain lots of hints that should help you to answer some of the questions
+It contain lots of hints that should help you to answer some of the questions
 - grey boxes contain instructions for running commands
      - lines that start with a hash, ie "#" are a comment line - do not type these out.
-     - lines that start with the following symbols should be typed out
+     - lines that start with the following symbols should be typed out.
+Different programming languages have different symbols,
           - '\$' : this is a shell prompt
+               - everything performed in this module is using the shell prompt
           - '\>' : this is a R prompt
+               - this may appear in other modules
                - note that you also see this on the shell prompt if you have not completed a command correctly
           - '\>\>\>' : this is the python prompt
+               - you are not going to be using python here, but may choose to learn it in your own time as it is a very versatile programming language commonly used in bioinformatics

 ---
 [↥ **Back to top**](#top)